freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //correct depth map by algorithm
-//combine several timepoints in 3d for inpainting / animation (delete objects that changed position - or by segmentation? - and add them from video)
+//combine several timepoints in 3d for inpainting / animation (use precise latlng from gsv url, delete objects that changed position - or by segmentation? - and add them from video)
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows